Stirring it up:

 - Line a jelly roll pan with parchment paper or lightly grease the pan.

-- In a large bowl, mix together the oats, flour, sugar, baking soda, and salt until it looks like large crumbs.
+- In a large bowl, mix together the oats, flour, sugar, baking soda, salt.
+Cut in the shortening until the mixture looks like large crumbs.
+You can use your fingers, two knives or a pastry cutter to do this.

 - Add a couple of dashes of nutmeg (optional).